 Homework is considered an integral component of the overall educational experience in the Cape Elizabeth school district, to one degree or another, depending on grade level and age.
 Homework should be designed to enrich the learning process, to aid in the mastery of skills and to inspire and stimulate further learning for students.

 It should not be expected that homework is mandatory in each subject each night; rather, appropriate and purposeful assignments should allow for and encourage an extension of classroom learning.
-Teachers will use their discretion to determine the need for homework and shall make an effort to offer only meaningful assignments.
+Teachers will collaborate by grade-level or course to determine the need for homework and shall make an effort to offer only meaningful assignments.
 Teachers have a responsibility to provide an adequate understanding of assignments and also to providing timely feedback, corrections or grades on work given.

-Parents are expected to view homework as an important extension of their child’s learning experience, offer assistance in grades 1-4 and assistance and support in grades 5-6.
+Parents are expected to view homework as an important extension of their child’s learning experience and prioritize its completion bearing in mind the importance of the work-life balance.
 Communication between students, teachers and parents is encouraged to ensure problems are addressed early and the best interests of the student are a top priority.

 Finally, homework should never be used as a punishment.
 It should be viewed as one of many outside learning experiences along with other enrichment opportunities that are highly valued in our community.
 It is important to help students find a balance of academics, home life and extracurricular activities.